davidwanguoft/Python-Machine-Learning/README.md

 # Python-Machine-Learning
-Learning syntax for ML algorithms in Python; some MATLAB first-principles implementations.
+Learning syntax for ML algorithms in Python

+Some MATLAB first-principles implementations.